Layr-Labs/eigensdk-go/aggregator/README.md

 ## How to Set Up an Aggregator

-1. **Create the aggregator configuration**: Create a `aggregator.Config` struct
+1. **Create the aggregator configuration**: Create an `aggregator.Config`.
+An alternative way to populate it is to load it from a config file like we do in the example.
     - Config fields:
         - `RegistryCoordinatorAddress`: The address of the AVS registry coordinator
         - `OperatorStateRetrieverAddress`: The address of the operator state retriever
-        - `ServiceManagerAddress`: The address of the service manager
         - `EthHttpUrl`: The URL of the Ethereum HTTP RPC
         - `EthWsUrl`: The URL of the Ethereum WebSocket
-        - `EcdsaPrivateKey`: The Ecdsa private key used by the aggregator to build the avs registry reader and subscriber
         - `AggregatorServerIpPortAddr`: The IP and port of the aggregator for listening for RPC calls

         ```go